ZaychukAleksey/docker-voltronic-homeassistant/README.md

 7) sudo nano config/inverter.conf (only edit this file if you don't have usb cable to inverter)
 8) sudo nano config/mqtt.json (change it with your variables)
 9) sudo docker-compose build
-10) sudo docker-compose up -d
+10) sudo docker-compose up --detach
 11) sudo docker exec -it voltronic-mqtt bash -c '/opt/inverter-cli/bin/inverter_poller -d -1' (this is to test to see is everything ok regarding connection between inverter and docker)

 this is the output result of my inverter: